Hierosoft/maniforge/documentation/manual.md

 The csv file "settings/cura/profiles/Fast ABS .2.csv" contains the same information as "settings/cura/profiles/4.9.1/Fast ABS .2.curaprofile" but works with the csv profiles plugin from Cura so the file should work on any version of Cura.
 - To get Cura plugins, click "Marketplace" near the top right in Cura.

 See a detailed description of material and printer settings in [documentation/settings/cura/printer-Cura-r2x-14t.md](settings/cura/printer-Cura-r2x-14t.md).
-There is no feature to import or export printer instances in Cura, so the document outlines all of the settings you would enter when creating a new generic FFF printer in Cura.
+There is no feature to import or export printer instances in Cura, so the document outlines all of the settings you would enter when creating a new "Custom FFF Printer" in Cura.

 ### PrusaSlicer
 - Copy the config/PrusaSlicer directory to %APPDATA% (or .config on Linux)